Color-Coded Cryptocurrency Price Charts in Python

 Implementing Color-coded Price Charts in Python

-Are you ready to create a visually stunning price chart with Python?
-In this tutorial, we will be creating two line charts that use color to illustrate interesting trends and patterns.
-The first chart will use a color overlay on the price line to show how bitcoin prices vary depending on the RSI.
-The second chart will reveal how the correlation between Bitcoin and Ethereum has changed over time.
-Let’s get started.
+Are you ready to elevate your data visualization skills and create visually striking price charts with Python?
+In this tutorial, we’ll be walking you through the creation of two dynamic line charts that use color to reveal intriguing trends and patterns.
+The first chart will feature a color overlay on the price line to showcase how Bitcoin prices fluctuate based on RSI.
+The second chart will unveil the shifting correlation between Bitcoin and Ethereum over time.
+Buckle up, and let’s dive in!

 The code is available on the GitHub repository.